kwanlokto/chatbot/README.md

 chatbot
 ├── app
 │   ├── main.py          # FastAPI application setup and chat endpoint
-│   ├── api
-│   │   ├── routes.py    # API routes and request handling
+│   ├── routers          # API routes and request handling
 │   │   └── __init__.py  # Marks the api directory as a Python package
 │   └── __init__.py      # Marks the app directory as a Python package
 ├── Dockerfile            # Instructions to build the Docker image